By Sheri Webber

 The 30-year Jacksonville University (JU) veteran first arrived on campus as a visiting professor.
 Today, she serves as JU’s recently appointed Vice-Provost.
 She says, “When I first interviewed with JU, at the age of 26, I was struck by how many women held leadership positions here.”

-FROM MENTORED TO MENTOR
+FROM MENTORED TO MENTORING

 Originally from Massachusetts, Jackson didn’t plan to move south, attend graduate school, complete a doctoral program, and begin a meaningful, lifelong career in higher education.
 Very few attempted such a life trajectory.
 “There were no women teaching in my undergraduate classes or graduate program,” she says, but credits some significant people who have encouraged her since joining the JU community.